lazyRiffs/lazyriffs.github.io/README.md

 ### Raw text

 The majority of notes are simple raw text.
 There's nothing special here.
-The first flavor to be added will be the `[time] [\(|%|&] [value]` structure which denotes a journal entry.
+The first flavor to be added will be the `[time] [$|%|&] [value]` structure which denotes a journal entry.
 (Any timestamped entry is considered a journal entry.)
 (I'm still up in the air on whether I really want to complicate that leader-separator character by allowing `$` or `%` or `&` &#x2013; like, that could mean something if I wanted, but I have no real use at the moment.

 <a id="org7a2b9e2"></a>

 ### Links

 Links are how Lux Notes achieves multidimensional, modular text editing.
-A link creates an entry in the current directories .index file, with meaningful information.
+A link creates an entry in the current directory's .index file, with meaningful information.
 The simplest link is an href-style hyperlink that takes you to another file, like any old anchor tag on the web.

 You can also use links for various other purposes, to be defined as I build this out better.